 What is Gamification in Education?

-Gamification in education is an approach to organizing the learning process with mechanics and game elements such as scoring systems, badges, progress tracking, and more.
+Gamification in education is an approach to organizing the learning process with mechanics and game elements such as scoring systems, badges, and progress tracking.
 This approach supports student-centered learning.
 It allows each learner to move at their own pace using adaptive learning paths, shaped by interaction with course elements.

 For example, learners can “unlock” units and levels one by one as they progress.
-It makes their learning path feel like a game leveling system.
-Leaderboards and other gamification strategies are the way to follow if you don’t want your students just cramming the material.
+It makes their learning path feel like a leveling system.
+Leaderboards and other gamification strategies help if you don’t want your students just cramming the material.

 In the following blocks, you’ll find gamification examples in corporate training, higher education, and K–12.
-We’ve compiled examples and tips to help you answer the question: to be or not to be — to implement gamification in your courses or not.
+We’ve compiled examples and tips to help you decide whether to implement gamification in your courses.

 Benefits of Gamification in Education